 As an early childhood educator and as an individual in todays world, I am proud to say that the children of our current generation define our future.
 As an educator for early childhood and elementary school-aged children, it is a privilege to say that I have and continue to have the power to shape these children in the most positive and uplifting ways; and doing so in the public school system has been my life long dream.
 I graduated college with a double major in early childhood education and psychology at Brooklyn College and received my New York State Teachers Certification License.
-I am working on completing my Master's Degree with a 4.0 GPA from Hunter College in a dual major of Early Childhood and Special Education.
+I graduated with my Master's Degree with a 4.0 GPA from Hunter College in a dual major of Early Childhood and Special Education.